hakeem-amsagguine/linux/Documentation/usb/gadget_serial.rst

 Linux kernel.

-This document assumes that you are familiar with Linux and Windows and know how to configure and build Linux kernels, run standard utilities, use minicom and HyperTerminal, and work with USB and serial devices.
+This document assumes that you are familiar with Linux and linux and know how to configure and build Linux kernels, run standard utilities, use minicom and HyperTerminal, and work with USB and serial devices.
 It also assumes you configure the Linux gadget and usb drivers as modules.